Kika (TV) Logo

 KiKA LogoKika (TV) Logo PNG

-The children’s TV channel is characterized by bright and expressive identity elements that may interest the target audience.
-Therefore, the Kika (TV) logo expresses joy, optimism, and inexhaustible energy – which children usually like.
+The children’s TV channel is characterized by bright, expressive identity elements that may appeal to the target audience.
+Therefore, the Kika (TV) logo expresses joy, optimism, and inexhaustible energy, which children usually like.
 This is a symbol of a good mood.

 Kika (TV): Brand overview